Will Benson Preview, Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- Cardinals pitchers combine to give up the second-fewest home runs in baseball (170 total, 1.1 per game).
+- The Cardinals surrender the sixth-fewest home runs in baseball (178 total, 1.1 per game).

-- Woodford (2-2) gets the starting nod for the Cardinals in his eighth start of the season.
-He's put together a 5.09 ERA in 46 2/3 innings pitched, with 29 strikeouts.

-- In his last appearance on Sunday against the San Diego Padres, the right-hander went 3 2/3 innings, allowing one earned run while surrendering four hits.
+- In his most recent time out on Tuesday against the Milwaukee Brewers, the righty threw seven innings, allowing one earned run while surrendering five hits.

-- In 14 games this season, the 26-year-old has put up a 5.09 ERA and 5.7 strikeouts per nine innings, while allowing a batting average of .301 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.